-Throughout your Education program, Lesley faculty, the Education Division Director, the Director of the Field Placement Office, and your Academic Advisor will be available to support you as you prepare for the MTELs.
+Throughout your education program, the faculty, division director, field placement office, and your academic advisor will support you as you prepare for the MTELs.

-In order to be eligible for Senior Student Teaching, students must pass ALL portions of the Massachusetts Tests for Educator Licensure (MTEL) required for their licensure program.
+To be eligible for Senior Student Teaching, students must pass all portions of the Massachusetts Tests for Educator Licensure (MTEL) required for their licensure program.

 Early Childhood Education

 Middle School Education

 Minors and Specializations

 All Dual Degree Programs

 Undergraduate Tuition and Fees: